lmzuleta01/example-repo/README.md

-This project contains a simple Python program `hello_world.py` that prints messages to the console.
+This project contains a simple Python program `holiday.py` that prints messages to the console.

-Initially, it prints "Hello World!" and was later updated to print "Git is awesome!" to demonstrate Git tracking, staging, and commits.
+A simple Python program that calculates the total cost of a holiday based on user input.
+The program asks for:

+The city you want to fly to (Santa Cruz, New York, or London).

+The number of nights you’ll stay at a hotel.

+The number of days you’ll rent a car.

+It then calculates and displays:

+Flight cost

+Hotel cost

+Car rental cost

+Total holiday costts.